School of Business

 Co-leads: Dr Tania Arrieta and Dr Katharine Venter

-Our research grouping adds value to the University’s strategic area of Research-inspired Education through our engagement with research activities and the development of research outputs to inform our teaching practice.
-Here, we encourage the participation of our students in some of our research activities to educate them about careers, employment, and volunteering within non-profit institutions.
-Furthermore, our research grouping adds value to the University’s strategic area of Our Citizens through the development of strong partnerships with non-profit and academic institutions.
+Our research group adds value to the University’s strategic area of Research-inspired Education through our engagement with research activities and the development of research outputs to inform our teaching practice.
+We encourage the participation of our students in some of our research activities to educate them about careers, employment, and volunteering within non-profit institutions.
+Furthermore, we add value to the University’s strategic area of Our Citizens through the development of strong partnerships with non-profit and academic institutions.

 People